-OpManager, an uptime monitoring tool allows you to remotely monitor and manage processes running on servers.
+OpManager, an uptime monitoring tool, allows you to remotely monitor processes running on servers.
 OpManager uses multiple protocols (SNMP/ WMI/CLI) and monitors processes running on Windows, Linux, Solaris, UNIX, VMware servers, virtual machines, and more.

 OpManager monitors crucial websites for availability around the clock using its URL monitor.
-It can be configured to monitor URLs, virtual hosts, and the intranet; restore compromised websites immediately; monitor web server farms; determine if parts of your web application are down; monitor web applications with a login; and more.
+It can be configured to monitor URLs, virtual hosts, and the intranet.
+OpManager's website uptime monitoring restore compromised websites immediately; monitor web server farms; determine if parts of your web application are down; monitor web applications with a login; and more.